 I really wanted to like this oil cleanser because I love oil cleansers and haven't found an HG yet, but this is not it.
 First of all, I use oil cleansers to remove makeup and if I feel like it, to deep clean, which requires about seven minutes of rubbing oil into my skin repeatedly, then rinsing and double cleansing with a creme or foaming cleanser after.

 This can't even do one job well, let alone two.
 It doesn't remove makeup as well as other oil cleansers I've tried (MAC for example) and it can't deep clean my pores.
 It's a very thick oil cleanser, much thicker than anything else I've tried.
 It is a little hard to spread across my entire face, unless I use a lot of it or add some water.
 The scent is a sort of warm orange and is very pleasant.
 It always leaves smudges of my eyeliner and mascara under my eyes, which is weird because my ADE Creamy Cleanser or MAC Oil Cleanser does not do this.
 The Josie Maran one doesn't emulsify very well, either and definitely necessitates a second cleansing.
-I will say that it never broke me out and didn't dry out my skin.
+On the upside, it never dried out my skin.
+It did, however, break out in big cystic acne when I decided not to double cleanse with another cleanser after using this.
+I thought I'd try to just use this and see if it worked and ended up with two giant blemishes on my left cheek.
+And you know they take a solid month to go away.
+Not happy.

 I totally second Aacuna424's review: you CANNOT get the cleansing you want with this oil while it is still DRY on your skin!
 Apply in dry, smooth it around, then WET your hands lightly and massage the water into the oil on your face.
 It will emulsify BEAUTIFULLY and remove all your makeup.